j-o-e-d-o-e/vehicle_counter/README.md

 ### Get centroids and add these to vehicles or create new vehicles
 - Vehicles are stored as dictionaries with the attributes: id, fist time seen, last time seen, direction, a boolean 'found' and a list of 'tracked' centroids
-- If the distance isn't two great and the direction is right, the centroid will be added to this vehicle
+- If the distance isn't two great and the direction is right, the centroid will be added to this vehicle.
+An added centroid will be removed from the list of candidates
-- If there are still centroids left which could not be added to an existing vehicle, create a new vehicle
+- If there are still centroids left which could not be added to an existing vehicle, check if a new vehicle can be created
 - If a centroid from the current frame is close to one of the last frame, a new vehicle will be created

 ###  Detect whether vehicles crossed center line